-Well, the most important difference that B550, despite being a washed-down 500-series chipset, still hasn’t been released.
-In fact, it’s only scheduled to hit the shelves on June 16, almost a year after X570 was released.
+Well, the most important difference is that B550, despite being a washed-down 500-series chipset, still hasn’t been released.
+It’s only scheduled to hit the shelves on June 16, almost a year after X570 was released.
 So, if X570 sounds too extreme or too expensive, stay patient!

 Difference Between X570 and X470

 This comparison might be more interesting to hardcore gamers who currently own an X470 motherboard and who are looking to upgrade to X570 soon.
 The main thing to look at is what improvements have been made.
 Well, there are significant changes.
 The PCIe interface used to connect with peripheral devices in X470 was PCIe 2.0 and now you have a sudden jump to 4.0 inside a generation.
 We’ve already mentioned the high number of SuperSpeed USB ports of X570.

 The maximum supported DDR4 memory speed has jumped from 2933 MHz to 3200 MHz and we’ve mentioned the huge increase in TDP.
 Behind the scenes, X570 is also the first Ryzen chipset developed and made by AMD directly.
 Previous chipsets have been manufactured by ASMedia.